gomods/athens/docs/content/contributing/community/developer-meetings.md

 ## Meeting Details

 We rotate the time of the meeting weekly, so that as many people as possible get a chance to attend the meeting at a time appropriate for their time zone.
-The rotation of times is below:

-- Thursday on odd week numbers of each month: 22:00 UTC (<span id="time22"></span> locally)
-- Thursday on even week numbers of each month: 20:00 UTC (<span id="time20"></span> locally)
+>We schedule and keep track of all of the meetings via meetup.com, so check out our meetup page: https://www.meetup.com/The-Athens-Developer-Meeting to keep up to date on the next meeting.

 Each developer meeting starts with a quick update on the project from the maintainers, and then we discuss things on the agenda.